 This Katch-McArdle calculator is another tool that can help you keep healthy and fit.
-The Katch-McArdle formula allows you to calculate your Basal Metabolic Weight, (BMR), which is the minimum amount of calories your body needs per day to keep functioning, assuming you were to do no exercise fir that day.
+The Katch-McArdle formula allows you to calculate your basal metabolic rate, (BMR), which is the minimum amount of calories your body needs per day to keep functioning, assuming you were to do no exercise for that day.
 This equation differs from the Harris-Benedict equation because it takes into account lean body mass.

 What is the Katch-McArdle calculator?

-Katch-McArdle calculator is a quick and easy tool that enables you to calculate your BMR (basal metabolic rate).
+Katch-McArdle calculator is a quick and easy tool that enables you to calculate your BMR.
 A basal metabolic rate is the amount of energy used by an individual at rest over a 24 hour day.

-You may also want to check out the Mifflin St Jeor equation.
+If you are interested in other formulas calculating BMR, you may also want to check out the Mifflin St Jeor equation calculator.

 What is the Katch-McArdle formula?

 To apply the Katch-McArdle formula, you need to know your lean body mass:

 BMR = 370 + (21.6 × Lean Body Mass [kg])

 It is also possible to calculate your BMR using this formula if you know: